ctaylor08/bropi/README.md

 # BROPI
-Scripts to configure your Raspberry PI 3 as a Wireless Access Point (WAP), and install:
+Scripts to configure your Raspberry PI 3 (Raspbian) as a Wireless Access Point (WAP), and install:
-- Bro 2.5
+- Bro 2.5 (Network monitoring)
+- Apache Kafka (Log management +)
+- Apache Spark (Eventual machine learning analytics)

 At some point, I will also include a custom case design that will allow for additional SSH-enabled PIs (probably zeros) to be attached.